-This might be a controversial inclusion, given that the villains in question weren’t fictional.
-Truman Capote’s true crime account may read like a novel, but the downfalls of murderers Hickock and Smith were very much real.
+This might be a controversial inclusion, given that the villains in question weren’t fictional, but I stand by it.
+Truman Capote’s true crime account may read like a novel, but the downfalls of murderers Hickock and Smith were very real.
 Throughout Capote’s telling, you learn intimate details about their rather miserable lives, culminating in their heinous crime (where they brutally murdered a family of four), after which they are ultimately captured and put to death themselves.
 It’s a sad story, and raises all kinds of questions about the “justice” of the death penalty.
-(You can read my complete review of In Cold Blood here – it’s recommended reading from Keeping Up With The Penguins.)
+(You can read my complete review of In Cold Blood here – it’s recommended reading here on Keeping Up With The Penguins.)

 Becky Sharp & Emma Sedley (Vanity Fair)

 I couldn’t help myself, I had to include this one: a great villain downfall, but in reverse!
 In this case, I was super-glad that the boring Amelia Sedley (the “good” girl) had to live out a dull life of hum-drum struggle, while the fabulous Becky Sharp (who may have been immoral and shameless, but also great fun!) gets to run off with the life insurance money of the husband she murdered and go on an adventure!
 I say it counts, because Vanity Fair is famously called the “novel without a hero”, so I can call boring Amelia the “villain” all I want.
 (This snarky entry might make more sense if you check out my full review of Vanity Fair here.)

 Tom (The Girl on the Train)